 The electrification of the automobile is arguably the greatest force transforming our industry.
 Appearing as early as the 1800‘s, electricity has served us increasingly well across the automotive spectrum, giving rise to continuous advances in lighting, ignition, communications, processing, propelling, regenerating, all manner of efficiencies, and more.
-Today, electricity—along with the connectivity and autonomy that it enables—is powering the industry‘s transformation toward a new paradigm of sustainable mobility for all.
+Today, electricity—along with the connectivity and autonomy that it enables—is powering the industry‘s transformation towards a new paradigm of sustainable mobility for all.

 An even more promising form of pure electric mobility is the fuel cell electric vehicle, such as the trailblazing Toyota Mirai.
 Vehicles like the Mirai utilize hydrogen to generate their own electricity onboard, while emitting nothing but water vapor from the tailpipe.
 Fuel cell electrics overcome many issues associated with battery electrics — lengthy recharging times, reduced range, diminished performance and lower infrastructure throughput.
-Fuel cell vehicles do require hydrogen fueling stations1, but 31 such stations already exist in California to serve a growing population of thousands of vehicles.
+Fuel cell electric vehicles do require hydrogen fueling stations1, but nearly 40 such retail stations already exist in California to serve a growing population of thousands of vehicles.
 More hydrogen fueling stations are under development with the prioritized support of the state, and station development in the Northeast is also underway.
 For fundamental reasons such as these, our fuel cell electric vehicle program — based on our core, layered, hybrid–technology strength — is a central pillar in Toyota‘s pursuit of sustainable mobility (see Figure 1).

-1 Station count as of September 2017.
+1 Station count as of September 2019.

 F1 / Toyota’s Global Electrification Strategy

 Perhaps the most exciting aspect of fuel–cell–driven electrification, however, is its scalability.
 The need to reduce emissions across the transportation, commercial and community sectors is dramatic, increasing and global.
-And where these sectors converge, such as in the teeming goods–movement port communities and their surrounding regions all over the world, this emissions issue has become critical.
+And where these sectors converge, such as in the teeming goods–movement in port communities and their surrounding regions all over the world, this emissions issue has become critical.

-A key means of addressing this problem is to electrify commercial freight transport, converting aging and polluting heavy–duty diesel fleets to pure, zero emissions, electric propulsion.
-And with our pioneering Project Portal Class 8 fuel cell electric truck initiative.
+A key means of addressing this problem is to electrify commercial freight transport, converting aging and polluting heavy–duty diesel fleets to pure, zero–emissions, electric propulsion.
+And Toyota is helping directly architect this transformation through our pioneering Project Portal Class 8 fuel cell electric truck initiative.

 F2 / Electrification via Hydrogen Fuel Cell is a Compelling Combination